petterhoel/blog/src/content/blog/free-hyper-key-on-windows.md

 ---
 title: Free hyper key on windows
-date: 2025-03-10
+published: 2025-03-10
 description: How to make hyperkey free of triggering M365.
 author: Petter
 ---
 # Free hyper key on windows